Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Introduction

-In this work, we study the Kerr and Faraday rotations in type-I TRS broken mWSMs in the absence of an external magnetic field to explore the effect of higher monopole charge ($n>1$) on the polarization rotation.
-Using the Kubo response formula, we first analytically obtain the optical conductivity tensor of mWSMs.
-Our analytical expression shows that both the longitudinal and transverse components of the conductivity tensor are modified by the topological charge $n$.
+In this work, we study the Kerr and Faraday rotations ($\Phi_{\rm K/F}$) in type-I TRS broken mWSMs in the absence of an external magnetic field to explore the effect of higher monopole charge ($n>1$) on the polarization rotation.
+Using the Kubo response formula, we first analytically obtain the optical conductivity tensor for mWSMs.
+Our analytical expressions show that both the longitudinal and transverse components of the conductivity tensor are modified by the topological charge $n$.
 Specifically, the longitudinal components ($\sigma_{xx}, \sigma_{yy}$) perpendicular to the Weyl node separation ($Q\hat{z}$) as well as the transverse component ($\sigma_{xy}$) are proportional to $n$, whereas the other longitudinal component ($\sigma_{zz}$), which is along the node separation, shows nonlinear dependence on $n$.
-Using the obtained optical conductivity, we then show that in the thin film limit of mWSMs, the Kerr and Faraday rotations are independent of $n$.
-On the other hand, our analyses reveal that the polarization rotation depends on $n$ in the bulk mWSM due to the modification of the Maxwell's equations by the axion field.
-In particular, we find that the magnitude of Kerr rotation as well as corresponding ellipticity decrease with $n$.
-Interestingly, the sign of the Kerr rotation angle remains same for WSMs with $n>1$ in contrast to the single WSM where the Kerr angle in between two photon bound frequencies undergoes a sign change.
+Using the obtained optical conductivity, we then study polarization rotation for two cases: (i) thin film limit of mWSMs and (ii) semi-infinite mWSMs.
+In the thin film limit of mWSMs, we show the Kerr rotation and corresponding ellipticity angle are independent of $n$ and vanish in the Pauli blocked regime.
+In contrast, the Faraday rotation and ellipticity angle of the transmitted light survive even in the Pauli blocked regime.
+Interestingly, we find that they are dependent on the topological charge and scale as $n$ and $n^2$, respectively.
+In addition, the polarization rotation angle turns out to be very large compared to other materials.

-The rest of the paper is organized as follows.
-In Sec.~\ref{Mod_Ham}, we introduce the low-energy Hamiltonian of multi-Weyl semimetals.
-In Sec.~\ref{OPC_mWSM}, we analytically calculate the optical conductivity of type-I mWSMs.
-After that, in Sec.~\ref{Kerr_thin}, we derive the analytical expressions of Kerr and Faraday rotations in the thin film of mWSMs using the optical conductivity tensor and find the dependencies of topological charge on them.
-Sec.~\ref{Kerr_semi} is devoted to the optical phenomena that occurred from semi-infinite mWSMs.
-Finally, we summarize our results and discuss possible future directions in Sec.~\ref{sec:conclusions}.
+In the case of semi-infinite mWSM, we investigate the polarization rotation for two configurations: (i) Faraday geometry and (ii) Voigt Geometry.
+Our analysis demonstrates that, unlike the case of thin film mWSMs, the axion electrodynamics comes into play and dominates (which modifies Maxwell's equations), giving rise to finite polarization rotations in both cases, even in the Pauli-blocked regime.
+We show that polarization rotation is a linear (quadratic) function of $Q$ in Faraday (Voigt) geometry.
+The magnitude of the Kerr (Faraday) angle decreases (increases) with increasing $n$ in Faraday geometry, whereas in Voigt geometry, it has different $n$-dependencies in different frequency regimes.
+Furthermore, we identify that in the Faraday (Voigt) geometry, circular (linear) birefringence and circular (linear) dichroism increase with $n$.